DataVeil Native Library

 The installation files are found in the delivered software directory dataveil/native/sqlserver

 By default, DataVeil shall expect the native library to be on the same database that is being masked and the 'Function call prefix' field shall show 'dbo'.
 However, you can install the DataVeil native library on a different database.
-For example, suppose you are masking database 'kona' but you wish to use the DataVeil native library installed on 'refdb.dbo'.
-You could then set the 'Function call prefix field' as shown below:
+For example, suppose you are masking database 'kona' but you wish to use the DataVeil native library installed on 'dataveil.dbo'.
+You could then set the 'Function call prefix field' as shown below.
+Please make sure that the prefix refers to a database that is on the same SQL Server instance in order to maintain good performance.

 Please also refer to The Native Functions Tab in the Project Settings section.